tektoncd/experimental/webhooks-extension/docs/Monitoring.md

 # Pull Request Status Updates

-Note:- The terms and images used in this documentation relate to Github, however the monitor does also updates status and comments on Gitlab merge requests.
+Note:- The terms and images used in this documentation relate to Github.

-If the webhook is triggered due to a pull request being created or updated with code, a monitor task will be run to track and report on the status of the configured PipelineRun that is started by the webhooks-extension.
-The sequence of events are as follows:
+If the webhook is triggered due to a pull request being created or updated with code, a monitor task will be run to track and report on the status of the configured `PipelineRun` that is started by the `EventListener`.

-1. Creation of a PipelineRun by the webhooks-extension's `sink` handler occurs in response to the configured webhook.

-2. When the PipelineRun is created, a TaskRun is also created for the `monitor-result-task` Task.
+1. Each webhook created in the webhooks extension console relates to three triggers registered with the webhooks extension's `EventListener`.

+2. The three triggers are conceptually as follows:

+    - run the relevant `Pipeline` for push events on this repo
+    - run the relevant `Pipeline` for pull_request events on this repo
+    - run a monitor `Task` for pull_request events on this repo

+3. A `PipelineRun` and `TaskRun` are therefore created by the `EventListener` merging together `TriggerTemplates` with `TriggerBindings`.

-3. The monitor-result-task updates the pull request, putting its status into pending.
+4. The monitor-result-task updates the pull request, putting its status into pending.

 ![Pending status on pull request](./images/pendingStatus.png?raw=true "Pending status shown on a GitHub pull request")

-4. The monitor-result-task periodically checks the PipelineRun for completion and changes the pull request's status accordingly to one of success, failure or error.
+5. The monitor-result-task periodically checks the `PipelineRun` for completion and changes the pull request's status accordingly to one of success, failure or error.

 ![Success status on pull request](./images/successStatus.png?raw=true "Success status shown on a GitHub pull request")